rosefromthedead/csgo-gsi/README.md

 also under the Anti-Capitalist Software License version 1.4, without any additional terms or conditions.

 ## History

+v0.3.0 - pending
+- add optional export into the Rhai scripting language, with the `rhai` feature

 v0.2.0 - 2020-09-20
 - make `Update` be `Clone`